Article 1 – Name

 Sec.
 2. Qualification, Election and Term of Office

 Any member may serve as an officer of the corporation.
-Officers shall be elected by the general membership as the board may from time to time direct in order to assume office the first day of July of each calendar year, and each officer shall hold office until removed, otherwise disqualified to serve or a successor shall be elected and qualified, whichever occurs first.
+Officers shall be elected by the general membership for a two-year term as the board may from time to time direct in order to assume office the first day of July, and each officer shall hold office until removed, otherwise disqualified to serve or a successor shall be elected and qualified, whichever occurs first.

 Sec.
 3. Subordinate Officers

 The Board of Directors may appoint such other officers or agents as it may deem desirable, and such officers shall serve such terms, have such authority and perform such duties as may be prescribed from time to time by the Board of Directors.